dark-ambient/blog/content/notes/About happiness.md

 draft:
 ---

-A person feels happy when see theiractions leading to an end goal.
+A person feels happy when sees their actions leading to a desired goal.

 ---
 [[Disclaimer|Disclaimer]]